vdct/ProjetDuMois/docs/DEVELOP.md

 ## Build

 Once PDM has been properly configured, you should choose between Docker or standalone to build it.
-Refers to Database section in run chapter to make ProjetDuMois fully runable.
+Refers to Database section in run chapter to make Podoma fully runable.

 ### git submodules

-ProjetDuMois relies on some git submodules.
+Podoma relies on some git submodules.
 Please mind using the following to retreive them prior to build

 ```sh
 git submodule init